Frequently Asked Questions

 Applicants who require a visa for Germany and do not yet have one should submit their application the latest by June 15 for the fall term starting MBA program.

-Applicants must have a good command of English of at least B2 level.
+Applicants must have a very good command of English of at least B2 level (upper intermediary).

 Proof of English proficiency at the B2 level or higher can be provided by: